KyleRS2004/LibreEditor/README.md

 # LibreEditor
 A free java based text editor that I am using to learn Java.
-Hopefully I don't abandon it like my other projects.
 The "pom.xml" file is the project file for Netbeans IDE.

 Planned: